Kaunas: Interwar Lithuania

 During the interwar period, Kaunas was nicknamed the Little Paris because of its rich cultural and academic life, fashion, Art Deco architecture, Lithuanian National Romanticism architectural style buildings as well as popular furniture, interior design of the time and widespread café culture.
+Economically the interim capital and the country itself also had a Western standard of living with sufficiently high salaries and low prices.
+At the time, qualified workers there were earning very similar real wages to workers in Germany, Italy, Switzerland and France, the country also had a high natural increase in population of 9.7 and the industrial production of Lithuania increased by 160% from 1913 to 1940.
 The population of Kaunas increased 8,6 times during the interwar period from ~18,000 to ~154,000 residents.

 Between the World Wars, industry prospered in Kaunas, which was the largest city in Lithuania.
 Under the direction of Mayor Jonas Vileišis (1921–1931) Kaunas grew rapidly and was extensively modernised.
 A water and waste water system, costing more than 15 million Lithuanian litas, was put in place, the city expanded from 18 to 40 km2, more than 2,500 buildings were built, plus three modern bridges over the Neris and Nemunas rivers.
 All of the city's streets were paved, horse-drawn transportation was replaced with modern bus lines, new suburbs were planned and built (Žaliakalnis neighbourhood in particular), and new parks and squares were established.
 The foundations of a social security system were laid, three new schools were built, and new public libraries, including the Vincas Kudirka library, were established.
 Vileišis maintained many contacts in other European cities, and as a result, Kaunas was an active participant in European urban life.